Exotic $\rm C^*$-completions of \'etale groupoids: Exotic groupoid -algebras associated to hyperbolic groupoids

-\begin{example} Let $\Gamma$ be a finitely generated non-elementary hyperbolic group.
-Suppose that $\Gamma$ acts minimally and non-amenably on a compact Hausdorff space $X$, say on the right, and suppose moreover that there is an invariant probability measure $\mu$ on $X$ with respect to this action.
+\begin{example} Let $\Gamma$ be a finitely generated non-elementary hyperbolic group such that the canonical length function is conditionally negative definite.
+Suppose that $\Gamma$ acts minimally and non-amenably on a compact Hausdorff space $X$, and suppose moreover that there is an invariant measure $\mu$ on $X$ with respect to this action.
 In \cite{HjortAndMolberg:FreeContinuousActionsOnZeroDimensionalSpaces}, Hjort and Molberg showed that any countably infinite discrete group admits a free action on the Cantor space which has an invariant probability measure, and in \cite{Elek:FreeMinimalActionsOfCountableGroupsWithInvariantProbabilityMeasures}, Elek improved upon this by showing that one can take the action to be minimal.
 Therefore, such triples of groups, spaces and actions do exist.
-By minimality of the action and invariance of the probability measure $\mu$ under the action, the measure $\mu$ has in fact full support.
-The transformation group $X \rtimes \Gamma$ has compact open generating set $X \times F$, where $F \subset \Gamma$ is a finite symmetric set of elements generating the group $\Gamma$.
-The metric spaces given by the Cayley graphs of $X \rtimes \Gamma$ are isomorphic (as metric spaces) to the Cayley graph of $\Gamma$, hence are all hyperbolic with respect to the same hyperbolicity constant.
-Thus $X \rtimes \Gamma$ is a hyperbolic groupoid in the sense of \cref{def: hyperbolic groupoids}.
-By \cite{Coornaert:BoundOnBallsInHyperbolicGroup} (see also \cite{Valinuas:ANoteOnGrowthOfHyperbolicGroups}) there exist constants $R,D > 1$ such that for all $k \in \N$, we have $D^{-1} R^k \leq |B_k \cap \{x\} \times \Gamma | \leq D R^k$, for every $x \in X$.
-It follows by the proof of \cref{thm: there exists extoic ideal completions of a hyperbolic groupoid with appropriate growth conditions} that for every $2 \leq q < p < \infty$, the canonical surjection is not injective, and consequently the collection $\{ C_{\mathcal{L}_{\mu}^{p} (X \rtimes \Gamma), \mu}^{*}(X \rtimes \Gamma) \}_{p \in (2, \infty)}$ form an uncountable collection of exotic groupoid $C^*$-algebras associated to $X \rtimes \Gamma$. \end{example}
+By minimality of the action and invariance of the measure $\mu$ under the action, the measure $\mu$ has in fact full support.
+The transformation groupoid $\Gamma \rtimes X$ has compact open generating set $F \times X$, where $F \subset \Gamma$ is a finite symmetric set of elements generating the group $\Gamma$.
+The metric spaces given by the Cayley graphs of $\Gamma \rtimes X$ are isomorphic (as metric spaces) to the Cayley graph of $\Gamma$, hence are all hyperbolic with respect to the same hyperbolicity constant.
+Thus $\Gamma \rtimes X$ is a metrically hyperbolic groupoid.
+Moreover, it is easy to see with our assumptions that the length function associated with $F \times X$ is conditionally negative definite.
+By \cite{Coornaert:BoundOnBallsInHyperbolicGroup} (see also \cite{Valinuas:ANoteOnGrowthOfHyperbolicGroups}) there exist constants $R,D > 1$ such that for all $k \in \N$, we have $D^{-1} R^k \leq |B_k \cap \Gamma \times \{x\}| \leq D R^k$, for every $x \in X$.
+It follows by \cref{thm: there exists extoic ideal completions of a hyperbolic groupoid with appropriate growth conditions} that for every $2 \leq q < p < \infty$, the canonical surjection is not injective, and consequently the collection $\{ C_{\mathcal{L}_{\mu}^{p} (\Gamma \rtimes X), \mu}^{*}(\Gamma \rtimes X) \}_{p \in (2, \infty)}$ form an uncountable collection of exotic groupoid $\rm C^*$-algebras associated to $\Gamma \rtimes X$. \end{example}